“How many e-commerce companies are there? What’s the global e-commerce market size?”

 How many e-commerce companies are there in the US?

-There are close to 660,000 e-commerce companies with online revenue < $1M coming from web sales.
+There are close to 208,000 e-commerce companies with online revenue < $1M coming from web sales.
+That’s 85% of the market.
 For most of you, these are too small or just getting started.
-Only 13% have >$1M in online web sales.
+Only 11% have >$1M in online web sales.
+That’s about 25,000 companies.
 However, we won’t be quick to dismiss the companies with less than $1M web sales as insignificant.
 Several large national and regional retailers are setting up e-commerce presence and we see them fall under the ‘less than a million dollars’ web sales segment.

-In the coming years, a significant slice of these ‘omni-channel with low online contribution’ cohort will graduate to the higher revenue tiers.
-Their current spend patterns mirror the corporate entity’s numbers (derived mostly from brick and mortar revenue) and so, if you are planning your ‘Go To Market’ strategies as a vendor, keep this data point in perspective.
+In the coming years, a significant slice of them will graduate to the higher revenue tiers.
+Their current spend patterns mirror the corporate entity’s numbers (derived mostly from brick and mortar revenue) and so if you are planning your ‘Go To Market’ strategies as a vendor, keep this data point in perspective.

 How does US e-commerce revenue compare to the US retail revenue?